-Workforce recruitment proved successful for administrative and technical posts during 2021/22 but despite multiple rounds of advertising, recruitment of suitably qualified valuation staff has been less so.
-Development of IT systems has continued as has the adaptation of working practices to meet the challenges of working from home.
+Workforce recruitment proved successful for administrative and technical posts during 2022/23 but despite multiple rounds of advertising, we were unsuccessful in the recruitment of suitably qualified valuation staff.

+Development of IT systems has continued as has the adaptation of working practices to meet the challenges of working on a hybrid home/office basis.
 Lessons learned from this will inform future process changes and IT developments.

 Work to improve and streamline governance arrangements, progress mainstreaming and performance monitoring and widen the customer consultation framework continued to be slow.
 The availability of HR resources remained at a reduced level and continued to have an impact on the refresh of governance policies.
-Progress has however been made in the latter stages of 2021/22 and will continue during 2022/23 and beyond.

-Progress to optimise the new electoral registration system was not as significant as hoped but we are now in a better position to investigate and assess the benefit of additional information sources during 2022/23.
+Progress to optimise the new electoral registration system was not as significant as hoped but we are now in a better position to investigate and assess the benefit of additional information sources during 2023/24.

-The organisation continued to face challenges during 2021/22 but has learned from the experiences of the challenges from 2020/21, including the delivery of registration services ahead of the local government elections in May 2022 while staff remained home-based.
-Although challenging, non-domestic appeal disposal by the revised deadline 31 December 2021 was successful and preparation work for the 2023 Revaluation is well underway.
+The organisation continued to face challenges during 2022/23 in particular the requirement to deliver the 2023 Revaluation of non-domestic properties.
 The variation and rescheduling of the demands on the organisation do challenge resource management but close monitoring, management and reporting along with a degree of flexibility ensured that appropriate resourcing was in place and that all commitments were met.